Racoonas/protu_catalogue/README.md

-# Getting Started with Create React App
+# Protu Holds

-This is a Protu holds catalogue site with some details about the team.
+This is a Protu holds catalogue site source with some details about the team.

 ## Available Scripts